GSA/open311-simple-crm/documentation/INSTALL.md

 -------------------

-Although CodeIgniter supports mySQL, MySQLi, Postgre SQL, ODBC, and MS SQL, FMS-endpoint probably will __only__ work with mySQL and mySQLi.
+Although CodeIgniter supports mySQL, MySQLi, Postgre SQL, ODBC, and MS SQL, Open311 Simple CRM probably will __only__ work with mySQL and mySQLi.
 This is because of a dependency in the GroceryCRUD plugin.
 We'll look into removing this dependency in the future.

 Populate that database with the initial values by importing

-    db/fms-endpoint-initial.sql
+    db/Open311 Simple CRM-initial.sql

 The SQL in that file is in mySQL dialect.
 You may need to translate it slightly if you're running with a different flavour of SQL.